martinkarugaba/my-catalog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [] No future features at the moment.
+- [] Update Catalog with new details. - eg Update book

 <p align="right">(<a href="#readme-top">back to top</a>)</p>